g-gualeni/QtNoid2/Common/QtNoidCommon.md

     Split text into tokens using the character capitalization change as a start for the new token.

-- `static QStringList tokenizeCamelCase(const QStringList &list)`: Split all text Split all strings in the list and return all tokens into one list of tokens.
+- `static QStringList tokenizeCamelCase(const QStringList &list)`:
+  Split all strings in the list and return all tokens into one list of tokens.

 - `static QStringList tokenizeNumberBlocks(const QString &txt,
     int minNumberBlockLen=2)`: Convert block numbers longer than